-- Any aggressive behaviour by children towards other children will result in a staff member intervening immediately to challenge and prevent escalation. - If the behaviour has been significant or may potentially have a detrimental effect on the child, the parents of the child who has been the victim of behaviour and the parents of the child who has been the perpetrator should be informed. - The designated person will contact children's social services if appropriate and will consider whether notifying the police if appropriate. - The designated person will make a written record of the incident, which is kept in the child's file; in line with the Safequarding children, young people and vulnerable adults policy. - The designated person should complete a risk assessment related to the child's challenging behaviour to avoid any further instances. - The designated person should meet with the parents of the child who has been affected by the behaviour to advise them of the incident and the setting's response to the incident. - OFSTED should be notified if appropriate. - Relevant health and safety procedures and procedures for dealing with concerns and complaints should be followed. - Parents should also be asked to sign risk assessments where the risk assessment relates to managing the behaviour of a specific child.
+- Any aggressive behaviour by children towards other children will result in a staff member intervening immediately to challenge and prevent escalation. - If the behaviour has been significant or may potentially have a detrimental effect on the child, the parents of the child who has been the victim of behaviour and the parents of the child who has been the perpetrator should be informed. - The designated person will make a written record of the incident, which is kept in the child's file; in line with the Safeguarding children, young people and vulnerable adults policy. - The designated person should complete a risk assessment related to the child's challenging behaviour to avoid any further instances. - The designated person should meet with the parents of the child who has been affected by the behaviour to advise them of the incident and the setting's response to the incident. - OFSTED and social services should be notified if appropriate. - Relevant health and safety procedures and procedures for dealing with concerns and complaints should be followed. - Parents should also be asked to sign risk assessments where the risk assessment relates to managing the behaviour of a specific child.